kenjdavidson/kenjdavidson.content/writing/2021-03-02---jasper-reports-top-n/index.md

 ---
-type: Post
-category: Technology
-title: Simulating TOP N / RANK() with Jasper Reports
+title: "Simulating TOP N / RANK() with Jasper Reports"
-summary: Ran into an issue where I needed to simulate TOP N / RANK() with Jasper Reports
+description: Ran into an issue where I needed to simulate TOP N / RANK() with Jasper Reports
+date: 2021-03-02
 tags: [Jasper Reports, Java, Scriptlets]
+slug: "/2021/03/02/jasper-reports-top-n"
 ---

 While attempting to get some reports working I ran into a problem where: